Database Basics

 For a native EViews database, simply enter a name for the database in the field labeled DB File name/path, then click on the button marked OK.
 This will create a new EViews database in the current path.

-The Database/File Type field allows you to create different types of databases.
-See “Foreign Format Databases” for a discussion of working with different database types.
+Database/File Type field allows you to create different types of databases.
+See

-The Open As field allows you to specify the shorthand that will be associated with this database.
+Open As field allows you to specify the shorthand that will be associated with this database.
 A shorthand is a short text label which is used to refer to the database in commands and programs.
-If you leave this field blank, a default shorthand will be assigned automatically (see “Database Shorthands”).
+If you leave this field blank, a default shorthand will be assigned automatically (see

 A database can also be created from the command line or in a program using the command: